 To determine the actual weight of your vehicle with personal cargo and water, it must be weighed on scales as you plan to travel.
 The most common scales are those used by states to weigh trucks along the highway.
-In rural areas, grain elevators and cement outlets are a good source and another would be a gravel pit.
+In rural areas, grain elevators, cement outlets and gravel pits are a good source.